Hong Kong-based Mentor

 Mimi Hoang, AIA, is a principal of nARCHITECTS and an Adjunct Assistant Professor at Columbia University’s GSAPP (Graduate School of Architecture, Planning and Preservation).
 Along with partner Eric Bunge, she co-founded nARCHITECTS with the goal of addressing contemporary issues in architecture through conceptually driven, socially engaging and technologically innovative work.

-nARCHITECTS has been honored with an American Academy of Arts and Letters Award in Architecture, the AIANY’s Andrew J. Thomson Award for Pioneering in Housing, Several AIA Design Honor Awards, the Architectural League’s Emerging Voices and the Canadian Professional Rome Prize.
-Hoang received a Master of Architecture from the Harvard Graduate School of Design, and a B.Sc in Architecture from M.I.T.
+nARCHITECTS has been honoured with an American Academy of Arts and Letters Award in Architecture, the AIANY’s Andrew J. Thomson Award for Pioneering in Housing, Several AIA Design Honour Awards, the Architectural League’s Emerging Voices and the Canadian Professional Rome Prize.
+Hoang received a Master of Architecture from the Harvard Graduate School of Design, and a B.Sc. in Architecture from M.I.T.

 Sam Jacob is principal of Sam Jacob Studio for architecture and design.
 Previously, Sam was a founding director of FAT Architecture where he was involved in many internationally acclaimed projects including the BBC Drama Production Village in Cardiff, the Heerlijkheid Hoogvliet park and cultural centre in Rotterdam and the curation of the British Pavilion at the 2014 Venice Biennale.